Mass is a central concept in physics. Yet, when people go looking for it by…

 An atmosphere almost as thick as water

 All of this could be forgiven if we were talking about a small difference in atmospheric density.
 But we’re not.
-We’re talking about a huge difference, and we cannot merely tippy toe around the problem.
+We’re talking about a huge difference.
+So, we cannot tippy toe around the problem.

 Stephen Hurrell, who is as passionate as Esker about the problems related to dinosaurs, has made some calculation that indicate that the largest dinosaurs were at least twice as big as gravity would allow for today.
-Some calculations suggest that they were as much as three to four times too big.
+Maybe even as much as three to four times too big.

 Conclusion

-For David Esker’s buoyant atmosphere theory to work, atmospheric pressure would’ve had to be 500 to 800 times what it is today, and without any mechanism to explain this difference, Esker’s theory doesn’t seem plausible.
+For David Esker’s buoyant atmosphere theory to work, atmospheric pressure would’ve had to be 500 to 800 times what it is today.
+But without any mechanism to explain this difference, Esker’s theory doesn’t seem plausible.